SMaloney2017/Expression-Parser/README.md

 ### RuneLite Expression-Evaluator
-A runelite plugin that solves mathematic equations in chat messages.
+A runelite plugin that solves mathematics equations in chat messages.